Close

 “Buildings are one of the biggest emitters of greenhouse gasses, so if you think about all the buildings we have in Boston, and the ability for us to create an impact, understanding how buildings are using their energy efficiently is key,” Pina said.

-The program will train energy auditors — professionals who identify how a building’s energy use is working and how it could be improved — to work with small and medium-sized commercial buildings, which the Massachusetts Clean Energy Commission, the state’s quasi-public clean energy agency, identified as an area of particular need in Massachusetts.
+The program will train energy auditors — professionals who identify how a building’s energy use is working and how it could be improved — to work with small and medium-sized commercial buildings, which the Massachusetts Clean Energy Center, the state’s quasi-public clean energy agency, identified as an area of particular need in Massachusetts.

 Those buildings might include retail spaces, nonprofits or small-scale municipal buildings, rather than large skyscrapers.

-“The energy efficiency solutions that help these buildings be more energy efficient are probably closer to the types of solutions in the residential space,” said Raija Vaisanen, deputy managing director of workforce development at the Clean Energy Commission.
+“The energy efficiency solutions that help these buildings be more energy efficient are probably closer to the types of solutions in the residential space,” said Raija Vaisanen, deputy managing director of workforce development at the Clean Energy Center.
 “We spoke to contractors that do this work and folks who have union signatory contractors in the space.
 It seemed like there was a need to help prepare workers to do this work.”

 The money under the federal grant, part of a federal Energy Auditor Training Grant Program under the Bipartisan Infrastructure Law, is slated for the next two years.
 In that time, as the two community colleges start up their programs, the state plans to hire a curriculum developer to work on creating an established direction of study for the field that can be expanded to other institutions in the state.